wp-graphql/wp-graphql-woocommerce/docs/using-product-data.md

 );
 ```

 With this implementation, the Single Product page displays the product information, dimensions, and weight.
 Additionally, it includes a section for cart options, such as the desired quantity and an Add to Cart button.
 The availability of the cart options is dictated by the `soldIndividually` and `stockStatus` fields.
 If the product is not sold individually, the user can select a quantity.
 The Add to Cart button is only shown if the product is in stock; otherwise, an "Out of stock" message is displayed.
-We could also go a step further and use the product's `stockQuantity` to set a hard max quantity limit, but it's outta of the scope of this guide.
+We could also go a step further and use the product's `stockQuantity` to set a hard max quantity limit, but that's out of the scope of this section.

 ## Conclusion

-In this guide, you learned how to implement a Single Product page using the provided GraphQL queries and the example JSON response.
+In this section, you learned how to implement a Single Product page using the provided GraphQL queries and the example JSON response.
 The Single Product page displays essential product information such as the name, description, price, attributes, dimensions, and weight.
 The Add to Cart controls are conditionally rendered based on the `soldIndividually` and `stockStatus` fields.

-In the next guide, we will dive into implementing the functionality for adding a product to the cart and updating the cart's contents.
+In the next section, we will dive into implementing the functionality for adding a product to the cart and updating the cart's contents.
 We will explore how to manage the cart state and interact with the WooCommerce API to handle cart-related actions.

-By following these guides, you'll be well on your way to building a complete, functional e-commerce website using React and WooCommerce with GraphQL.
+By continuing to follow the documentation, you'll be well on your way to building a complete, functional e-commerce website using React and WooCommerce with GraphQL.